valor-software/valor-style-guides/gitflow/readme.md

 ## Commits guideline
 <!-- Copyright (c) 2013 Nicholas C. Zakas.
 All rights reserved. -->
 **Important**:
-* commits without task id (link for asana) are not allowed (except docs and libs version udpates)
+* commits without task id (link for asana) are not allowed (except docs and libs version updates)
-* keep application version bump as a separate commits
+* keep application version bump as separate commits

 Make the changes to the code and tests and then commit to your branch.
 Be sure to follow the commit message conventions.